Ethiopia hits second-year target for filling Nile mega-dam - RFI

 Addis Ababa (AFP)

-Ethiopia has attained its second-year target for filling a mega-dam on the Blue Nile River that has stoked tensions with downstream countries Egypt and Sudan, an official told AFP on Monday.
+Ethiopia said Monday it had attained its second-year target for filling a mega-dam on the Blue Nile River that has stoked tensions with downstream countries Egypt and Sudan.

 "The first filling already was done last year.
 The second one is already done today.
-So today or tomorrow, second filling will be announced," said the official, adding there is now enough water stored to begin producing energy.
+So today or tomorrow, second filling will be announced," an official told AFP, adding there is now enough water stored to begin producing energy.

+Water Minister Seleshi Bekele later confirmed the milestone, which officials had earlier predicted would come in August.

+In a post on Twitter, he attributed the accelerated timeline to "extreme rainfall" in the Blue Nile basin.

-The Grand Ethiopian Renaissance Dam -- GERD -- has been a source of dispute ever since Ethiopia broke ground on the project in 2011.
+The Grand Ethiopian Renaissance Dam (GERD) has been at the centre of a regional dispute ever since Ethiopia broke ground on the project in 2011.

 Egypt and Sudan view the dam as a threat because of their dependence on Nile waters, while Ethiopia deems it essential for its electrification and development.